Indie Publishing - a viable option to tell your story

 Guest Post - Interview with author Cryssa Bazos

-I had the opportunity to discuss with friend and author, Cryssa Bazos, about indie publishing (independent or self publishing) versus traditional publishing.
-In one of my previous posts I gave you my thoughts on the subject.
+I had the opportunity to discuss with a friend and author, Cryssa Bazos, about self-publishing versus traditional publishing.
+In a previous blog I gave you my thoughts on the subject.
 Now I wanted to hear from an author who had first-hand experience in both.
 First, allow me to introduce you to Cryssa Bazos.

-Vince: Cryssa, welcome and thank you for contributing to this blog post.
+Vince: Cryssa, welcome and thank you for being part of this blog post.
 Before you share with us your experiences in publishing, tell us about your work to date.